gravitational/teleport/rfd/0014-session-2FA.md

 resources (like a prod DB VM or k8s cluster) but not others (like a test k8s cluster), to reduce the friction for users.

-A new field `require_session_2fa` in role `options` specifies whether 2FA is required.
-For example, the below privileged role enforces 2FA per session:
+A new field `require_session_mfa` in role `options` specifies whether MFA is required.
+For example, the below privileged role enforces MFA per session:

 ```yaml
 kind: role